 Good freelancers don’t clog the toilet just before an important client comes by.
 They don’t waltz into the office a couple of hours late on a Thursday after drinking with colleagues on Wednesday.
-They get the task their assigned and if they don’t, you pull another freelancer out of the abyss who can do the job.
+They get the task they’re assigned and if they don’t, you pull another freelancer out of the abyss who can do the job.

 For business, it makes sense to hire a freelancer to complete shorter projects, versus hiring an employee to perform a small task than either put them on another assignment, pay them to sit around or go through the hassle of firing them.
 After all, HR people say they have enough on their plates, so why cause a stir?